ayumodark/nvim/README.md

 })
 ```

-And calls vim-sttings, where all vim keykinds and options are declared
+And calls `lua/vim-settings`, where all vim keykinds and options are declared

 ```
 vim.g.mapleader = " " -- hotkey used for keybinds